Graduate Assistantships At Culver-Stockton College

-Students with full-time assistantships are required to work up to 29 hours per week and will receive a waiver of tuition up to 18 hours per year (inclusive of classes taken during the summer).
+Students with full-time assistantships are required to work up to 20 hours per week and will receive a waiver of tuition up to 18 hours per year (6 credits per semester inclusive of classes taken during the summer).

 Culver-Stockton College is an Affirmative Action/Equal Opportunity employer and has a strong institutional commitment to diversity.
 C-SC has a non-discrimination policy that includes race, gender, age, ethnicity, disability, sexual orientation, gender identity and expression, socioeconomic status, religion, national origin or any other characteristic protected by law.

 Graduate assistants receive a limited waiver of tuition (upon receipt of a signed contract) for up to 18 credit hours per year (inclusive of summer) with a maximum of 6 credit hours per semester.
 The waiver includes tuition only and does not include books and supplies, course fees and other student fees.
 Tuition waivers only cover graduate courses required for the student’s approved program of study, and do not include undergraduate courses to enhance a student’s preparation for his/her graduate program.

 Graduate assistants receive a $2,500 stipend per year.